PIllar 1: Diet

 Ayurvedic Movement Practices

-Movement is individual: Vata types benefit from gentle exercises such as yoga, Pitta types from active sports such as tennis, and Kapha types benefit from energetic activities.
+In Ayurveda, movement is individually adapted: Vata types benefit from calm and gentle practices such as yoga, Pitta types from dynamic sports such as running or cycling, and Kapha types from powerful, energizing activities.

 Ayurvedic Movement Practices